Physician

 Travel and adventure

-Since locum tenens contracts are available for every specialty in every state, providers use locum tenens as a way to explore the country or pursue seasonal recreational options.
+Since locum tenens contracts are available for nearly every specialty in every state, providers can use locum tenens as a way to explore the country or pursue seasonal recreational options.
 For example, skiers can spend the winter near the slopes and surfers can be near the beach as often as they like.

 Internist Dr. Natalie Owens-Sloan loves working locum tenens because she’s able to explore the area where she’s on assignment, and she’s also built lasting friendships.
 “I love meeting new people and traveling to places I’ve never been,” she says.
-“I did an assignment for the summer in Alaska, and on my weeks off my family joined me and we traveled all over the state.”
+“I did an assignment for the summer in Alaska, and on my weeks off, my family joined me, and we traveled all over the state.”

 Enhanced skills

-Locum tenens providers often experience a variety of different practice settings, which enhances their CV and expands their professional expertise.
+Locum tenens providers often experience a variety of practice settings, which enhances their CV and expands their professional expertise.
 Treating diverse patient populations keeps them up to date, and working with different colleagues offers a fresh perspective on medicine.

 “Locums helps me acclimatize to different clinical situations,” says Dr. Simran Kalra, a pediatrician working locum tenens with Weatherby.
 “You have to work with people and the tools they have, and you have to adjust quickly.
 It keeps you on your toes.”

-Different work settings
+Varied work settings

 Many physicians right out of residency or fellowship — or even well-established physicians — like working locum tenens so they can essentially “try before you buy” if they’re not ready to sign a permanent contract.

 It’s also a great way to learn how other providers and healthcare facilities run their practices.
 “I’ve been able to see other clinics and hospitals and how they work,” says Dr. Kalra.
 “Every place does things a bit differently.
-Locum tenens means working in different set-ups.”
+Locum tenens means working in different set ups.”

 Which providers are best suited for locum tenens?